tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/subscribe-event.md

 * Event KeyName - A free text input box for putting Event's keyname of the desired subscription.
 * Subscribe - A button for creating subscription.
 It gets toggled to `UnSubscribe` on success.

-Add the following in the SubscribeEvent component
+Add the following in the SubscribeEvent component inside `<Card>` component.

 Typescript
 : @@snip [SubscribeEvent.tsx](../../../../src/components/SubscribeEvent.tsx) { #subscribe-event-fields }

 Add the following react states to hold the information of their corresponding user inputs.

+Add the following snippet in the SubscribeEvent component below `authData` react state.

 Typescript
 : @@snip [SubscribeEvent.tsx](../../../../src/components/SubscribeEvent.tsx) { #subscribe-event-state }